Its-Shiivam22/Banking-App-Microservices-Kubernetes-Deployment-Project/README.md

 For production, use a least-privilege IAM policy instead of full administrator access.

+---

-## 🌐 Cluster Overview
+## 🌐 Setup kOps Cluster on EC2

-The Kubernetes cluster is created on AWS using kOps. kOps provisions the required AWS resources and configures the Kubernetes control plane and worker nodes.
+The Kubernetes cluster is created on AWS EC2 using kOps. kOps provisions the required AWS resources and configures the Kubernetes control plane and worker nodes.

 | Component | Configuration |
 |---|---|